troxler/headful/readme.md

 });
 ```

-If you want to **remove a previously defined attribute from an element**, you can set it to `undefined` as in the example below:
+If you want to **remove a previously defined attribute from an element**, you can set it to `null` or `undefined` as in the example below:

 ```js
 headful({ title: 'Headful' });